hnguy028/GamePrototype-01/README.md

 Bugs
 Collision Detection is a little off
-Maps are rendered with invisible tiles from the adjacent rooms
+Maps are rendered with non visible tiles from the adjacent rooms